-Some signs of your new status as a mother are obvious and were predictable, including occasional identity crises, chronic lack of time and the appearance of mysterious stains on your clothes.
+Some signs of your new status as a mother are obvious and predictable, including occasional identity crises, chronic lack of time and the appearance of mysterious stains on your clothes.

-But there a few “side effects” of motherhood you wouldn’t have thought of a few months ago—an eternity ago now—when you were still pregnant.
+But there are a few “side effects” of motherhood you wouldn’t have thought of a few months ago—an eternity ago now—when you were still pregnant.

 Here are ten signs you are the mother of a baby (I suspect mothers of teens have other concerns…!).

 You carry an “emergency kit” in your bag

 … i.e. a supermarket plastic bag with a couple of diapers, a cloth and wipes.
 Because you never know when you will need it, but you know you eventually will.
 (Of course, you suspect the day you will need the kit the most, you will realize you forgot to put it back in your bag…)

 You aren’t quite sure how the movie ended